 Fortunately for us we have “the rest of the story” as well.
 We see that as soon as Joshua gave the command to go in God did do great and mighty miracles.
 Mighty ________________ just dried up before their eyes.
 Huge obstacles came tumbling down at their feet.
 Fierce enemies just ran away and died.
 It was God’s doing, God fulfilling His promises, and He will do it again.
 He will do it for you.
 You don’t need to be perfect ones.
 God can use you just the way you are.
 If you just open your heart and do what God wants you to do, He really will bless your ministry.

 How did Joshua begin?
 He began by cleansing his people.
 Then he met his God.
 Drastic changes need to take place.
-Our country needs to be Christianized.
+Our country needs to be Christianized all over again.
 There needs to be a Leadership Bible study group in each church.
 There needs to be a church in every city and there needs to be a group of believers in each village.
 Will you begin like Joshua?
 Will you begin by cleansing your course coaches and then your students?
 Will you go and meet with your God?
 Be strong and courageous because you will lead these people to inherit the land.
 Then you will be prosperous and successful!

 Let’s close with the prayer of a man who changed his country: